iterative/dvc/docs/doc.rst

 * **.dvc/config** - This is a configuration file.
   The config file can be edited directly using command **dvc config NAME VALUE**.
-* **.dvc/cache** - the cache directory will contain your data files (the data directories of DVC repositories will only contain symlinks to the data files in the global cache).
+* **.dvc/cache** - the cache directory will contain your data files (the data directories of DVC repositories will only contain hardlinks to the data files in the global cache).
   **Note:** DVC includes the cache directory to **.gitignore** file during the initialization.
-And no data files (with actual content) will ever be pushed to Git repository, only data file symlinks and commands are needed to reproduce them.
+And no data files (with actual content) will ever be pushed to Git repository, only dvc-files are needed to reproduce them.
 * **.dvc/state** - this file is created for optimization.
-The file contains data files checksum and timestamps.
+The file contains data files checksum, timestamps, inodes, etc.

 Working with Cloud Data Storages